Sharp heat kernel estimates for relativistic stable processes in open sets: Relativistic stable processes and some uniform estimates

-The next two inequalities, which can be seen easily from \eqref{e:2.10}, will be used several times in this paper.
-For any $a>0$ and $M>0$, there exist positive constants $C_{10}$ and $C_{11}$ depending on $a$ and $M$ such that for any $m\in (0, M]$,
+The next two inequalities, which can be seen easily from the monotonicity of $\psi$ and \eqref{e:2.10}, will be used several times in this paper.
+For any $a>0$ and $M>0$, there exist positive constants $C_{5}$ and $C_{6}$ depending only on~$a$ and~$M$ such that for any $m\in(0, M]$,

 and